 As detailed as it is, some doors in the game world aren’t usable, but the vast majority are.
 Overall, Kingdom Come: Deliverance delivers an experience that is almost like using a time machine to go back to 1403.
 Thankfully, this authenticity extends far beyond level design and visuals, as it is a driving force behind the game’s entire writing and gameplay design as we’ll soon explain.

-When some of the most consistent inaccuracies in Kingdom Come’s world design are excessive usage of wooden planks, wax candles, lack of murder holes, and the excessive loose animals but that’s more the result of bugs and parts being incomplete, and when what you’ve designed can be built in the real world and actually work as intended, you know you’ve done a spectacular job!
+When some of the most consistent inaccuracies in Kingdom Come’s world design (architecture and structures and related topics) are excessive usage of wooden planks, wax candles, lack of murder holes, and the excessive loose animals but that’s more the result of bugs and parts being incomplete, and when what you’ve designed can be built in the real world and actually work as intended, you know you’ve done a spectacular job!
 This game world is even detailed enough to have features like tanners being placed downwind due to the odors they create.
 Bravo, Warhorse Studios, you really brought this game world to life.
+There are a number of inaccuracies that I hope the sequel addresses.
+Here is a good, thorough historical breakdown of the game.

 With that said, I really hope the sequel uses the best of modern technology, such as mesh shader, so that we can see full scale cities, namely Prague.
 What a dream it’d be to walk through a mostly to-scale medieval Prague or any big city.
 Obviously we won’t need the entire city, but just a to-scale portion of it with the rest being inaccessible due to not being relevant.
 VR would make this even more incredible.